 Pierre Ducasse’s life is a sum of varied and complementary experiences.
 He has worked in the world of non-profit organizations, the social economy, the labour movement, and politics.
 A tireless professional and activist for solidarity and social justice, he is a thinker, a strategist, an organizer and a communicator.

 Pierre was born on August 18, 1972.
 His father, Fernando Ducasse, was a carpenter-joiner and his mother, Jacqueline Bujold, was a secretary before becoming a stay-at-home mother.
 He was born in Sept-Iles, an industrial city on Quebec’s North-Shore, where he spent his childhood.

-His has a college diploma in administration (from the Sept-Iles and Sainte-Foy CEGEPs), with specialization in marketing.
+He has a college degree in administration (from the Sept-Iles and Sainte-Foy CEGEPs), with specialization in marketing.

 At the age of 17, he became involved in the New Democratic Party of Canada.
 From 1990 to 1992, he was associate-president of the New Democratic Youth of Canada.